 Combine Starter with rested Dough

-- Combine the starter (150 grams, or ~2/3 cup) with the dough and mix for 3-4 minutes on medium speed.
+- Combine the salt, autolyse dough, and starter (150 grams, or ~2/3 cup) mix for 5 minutes.
+Start low, then increase to medium once ingredients mix, then turn to high for last 2-3 minutes.
 Dough will start to firm up.

 Form a ball and let dough rise

 - Wet hands so the dough won’t stick to them.

 - Move dough ball to a non-floured surface and fold into a ball (Stretch & Fold technique).
 Or, put the dough directly into an oiled bowl and fold the dough while leaving it in the bowl.

 - Oil a bowl and put dough ball inside, if you have not done so already.